 Andreas Angelidakis: Seawall

-Part of England’s Creative Coast Waterfronts series of public sculpture commissions, Seawall by Andreas Angelidakis considers the encroaching ocean and the ongoing discussion around climate change, coastal erosion and the physical and political impact this has on a place as inspiration for his new work.
-He will use the human response to flooding through the invention of sea defence mechanisms to ask, ‘can the border between land and sea become a habitable place?’
+Seawall by Andreas Angelidakis is part of England’s Creative Coast Waterfronts series of public sculpture commissions.
+Seawall considers the encroaching ocean and the ongoing discussion around climate change, coastal erosion and the physical and political impact this has on a place.
+Angelidakis will use the human response to flooding through the invention of sea defence mechanisms to ask, ‘can the border between land and sea become a habitable place?’

-Inspired by the city of Athens, his work often deals with the notion of ruin, be it ancient, contemporary or imaginary.
+Inspired by Athens itself, Angelidakis’s work often deals with the notion of ruin, be it ancient, contemporary or imaginary.
 The ruin becomes a vehicle for a building’s unfulfilled potential, powered by emotional, psychological or historical hallucination.
-Angelidakis has consistently challenged the expected end-product of architectural practice by reversing the representation to realization sequence of the production of buildings.
-He often starts with an existing building, producing models, films, ruins, installations or alternative histories, blurring fact and fiction, smoothing out the borders between the real and the virtual.
+Angelidakis has consistently challenged the expected end-product of architectural practice by reversing the ‘representation to realisation’ sequence of the production of buildings.
+He often starts with an existing building, producing models, films, ruins, installations or alternative histories, blurring fact and fiction, and smoothing out the borders between the real and the virtual.

 Cover image: Andreas Angelidakis, Demos, foam and vinyl seating modules.
 Photo: Stathis Mamalakis.